utsav82/Paye-Backend/README.md

 - MongoDB
 - Mongoose

+Certainly!
+Below is a simplified to-do list for your expense-tracking app:

+## To-Do List

+- [ ] Implement email verification for new user accounts.
+- [ ] Enhance schema.
+- [ ] Improve error handling and validation.

 ## Contributing

 We welcome contributions!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.